lpic2book/src/docs/lpic2.206.2.md

 of

-output file:
+output file: for the output file/disk/partition

 bs

-, block size: size of blocks used for transfer, can be optimised depending on used hardware
+block size: size of blocks used for transfer, can be optimised depending on used hardware

 count